actions-marketplace-validations/astrivant_hypothesis-helm/docs/ci/resources.md

 [Recommended workflow](README.md#recommended-workflow)

-Start with **2 vCPU / 4 GiB and two workers per CI job** at every stage.
+For a single chart, start with **2 vCPU / 4 GiB and two workers** for filtered MR/PR and main-branch checks.
-MR/PR and main-branch checks use one job.
-Release checks use two jobs, totaling **4 vCPU / 8 GiB and four workers**.
-Assign different charts to those release jobs;
+For exhaustive release checks, use **4 vCPU / 8 GiB and four workers**.
+Each mode uses **one CI job**.
-exhaustive testing cannot split one chart across CI shards.
+Exhaustive testing distributes the chart's configurations among local workers; it cannot split one chart across CI shards.
 Reserve at least as many vCPUs as workers.
 The memory allocation covers Python workers, Helm children, the coordinator and CI overhead.
 These are starting estimates to tune, not measured requirements.